-The IHO comprises the Conference, the International Hydrographic Bureau and subsidiary bodies.
+The IHO comprises the Assembly, the Council, the Secretariat and subsidiary bodies.

 All decisions of the Organization are made by the Member States.
-Decisions are made at the International Hydrographic Conference or by postal voting during the inter-sessionary period.
+Decisions are made at the sessions of the Assembly or through the Council during the inter-Assembly period.
 Each Member State has one vote in ordinary decision making.

-The Conference reviews the progress achieved by the Organization through its committees, sub-committees and working groups, and adopts the programmes to be pursued during the ensuing five-year period.
-A Directing Committee of three senior Hydrographers is elected to administer the work of the Organization during that time.
+The Assembly reviews the progress achieved by the Organization through its committees, sub-committees and working groups, and adopts the programmes to be pursued during the ensuing three-year period.